kana800/researchpapers/papers/makingdatastructurespersitent.md

 > Data structure is peristent if it supports access to multiple versions; only partially persistent if it all the versions can be accessed but only the newest version can be modified, and fully persitent if every version can be accessed and modified.

+> Ordinary data structures are *ephemeral* in the sesne that making a change to the structure would destroys the old version, leaving only the new one.

 Author defines a *linked data structure* to be a finite collection of *nodes* and each of these *nodes* contain "*data*" field and a pointer field.

 > If a *node* `x` contains a pointer to a *node* `y`, we call `y` a *sucessor* of `x` and `x` a *predecessor* of `y`.